 We should fight for it, also, because if we don't, we can be damn sure that folks that do not have everyone's interests at heart would love to use the power of the state to enrich themselves at the expense of everyone else.
 That's basically the situation we have now, but it could get a lot worse if we don't fight for an alternative that's better.

 Fighting for something better means protecting what little democracy we have and making it stronger.
-While there are many realms where we should also expand democracy, such as in our workplaces, neighborhoods, households, jails, schools and cities, we should also work to expand democracy within the system that currently has the power and authority to "make laws," which are backed by the courts and police.
+While there are many realms where we should also expand democracy, such as in our workplaces, neighborhoods, jails, police departments, schools and cities, we should also work to expand democracy within the system that currently has the power and authority to "make laws," which are backed by the courts and police.
 These structures were built to avoid influence from the public, no doubt, but they're not going to get better if we avoid them.

 We must work to own these political institutions, or they will continue to own us.